Testing and Testing Services

 Commonly Used Nationally Standardized Tests

 All homeschooled students are required to receive a yearly nationally standardized achievement test.
 By law, this test must measure achievement in the areas of English grammar, reading, spelling and mathematics.
-The most commonly used achievement tests are the California Achievement Test, the TerraNova, the Woodcock Johnson, the Iowa Test of Basic Skills, the Stanford Achievement Test, and the Metropolitan Achievement Test.
+The most commonly used achievement tests are the Cat/5®, the TerraNova (CAT 6), the Woodcock Johnson, the Iowa Test of Basic Skills and the Stanford Achievement Test..